Sank's Glossary of Linguistics

 1. Subsumption: where A properly subsumes B (i.e. B ⊂ A).

-2. Synonymy: where A and B have identical semantic content (i.e. A ≡ B), that is the two documents subsume one another.
+2. Synonymy: where A and B have identical semantic content (i.e. A ≡ B), that is the two documents subsume each other.

 | Andrew MacKinlay and Timothy Baldwin, 2009